StevensDeptECE/GrailGUI/docs/XBF.md

 CORBA IDL primarily defined interfaces, method calls that could be invoked remotely.
 It also defined structures representing compound data types that could be sent between computers.
+CORBA was designed to use "receiver makes right" on the premise that if the server is little-endian, and the client is little-endian, then nothing needs to be done.
+XBF has a better concept: client makes right.
+The server is the side that is busy.
+It is shared and in contention, so the best throughput results from asking the server to do the least.
+However, since most computers today are little-endian, we have ignored this for now.
+Everything is simply little-endian.

-Google protobuf supports definition of data and automatically generates custom code on either side to transmit the data.
+Google protobuf supports definition of data and automatically generates custom code on either side to transmit and receive the data.

-XBF extends the concepts in these two to include more data types, metadata so a client does not need to know what the data is to deal with it in certain contexts, automated processing on the client side,
+XBF extends the concepts in these two APIs to include:

-1. Support for more integer data sizes up to 256 bits.
-2. Formal specification of Date types.
-3. Bit vectors to support efficient transport of compact data without requiring custom encoding.
+* More data types
-4. Definition of Metadata to describe a stream so that the receiver does not have to know the structure of what is sent.
+* Metadata to describe the meaning of a binary stream
+* Metadata allows a client to know what the data is and process in generic ways without compilation
+  * Examples of metadata use include displaying tables of data with numeric formatting
+  * Graphing data
   * It should be possible to display data on a web client without knowing what the data is.
+  * Translation of variable names
-   * It should be possible to display data with an explanation in the local language without programming
+     - It should be possible to display data with an explanation in the local language without programming
   * Internal field names in XBF are not merely for programmers because they can be used to display column names in a local language
   * Translation dictionaries are supported to local languages, and should be automatically generated using AI, but reviewed by humans until AI is sufficiently good.

+1. Support for more integer data sizes up to 256 bits to support cryptographic primitives among others
+2. Formal specification of Date types for transport of dates between computers and languages.
+3. Bit vectors to support efficient transport of compact data without requiring custom encoding.

 5. In order to reduce repetition, XBF includes the notion of functions and subroutines that can be defined compactly.
 The language is restricted for safety
       * All code in XBF is Turing analyzable.
 That is, halting is guaranteed and the cost of the code can be computed at load time.
       * In order to achieve this, there are only constant iteration loops, and loops over a list.
-The number of iterations is always known.
+The number of iterations is always known at program load time.
       *  Functions may call other functions, but recursion is forbidden.
       * Mutual recursion is impossible because functions may only call previously defined functions.
       * The resulting language is safe but can be used to reduce the complexity of complex data containing patterns.